 Example login screen for a UC Irvine user.

 Step 2.
 Click "Claim your publications" or "Claim now" on the home page

 Once logged in, you'll be prompted with a carousel or list of several actions you can take in the Publication Management System.
 To get started with , click the "Claim now" icon.
 This will bring you to your "Pending list" of items to be claimed (verified).

 Claim your publication from the pending list

-The Pending list is a list of all publications which the Publication Management System has found that it believes to have been authored by you.
+The "Pending" list contains all publications which the Publication Management System has found that it believes to have been authored by you.
 If the publication is not yours, click the "Reject" button.
 If it is yours, click "Claim" as shown in the image below.
 If the publication falls under the open access policy, you will go directly to the deposit page.

 Example publication in the pending list being verified and claimed by a user.